OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 Networking in OpenNebula is handled by creating or importing Virtual Network representations of vCenter Networks and Distributed vSwitches.
 In this way, new VMs with defined network interfaces will be bound by OpenNebula to these Networks and/or Distributed vSwitches.
 OpenNebula can create a new logical layer of these vCenter Networks and Distributed vSwitches; in particular, three types of Address Ranges can be defined per Virtual Network representing the vCenter network resources: plain Ethernet, IPv4 and IPv6.
 This networking information can be passed to the VMs through the :ref:`contextualization <vcenter_contextualization>` process.

+OpenNebula supports NSX-T and NSX-V logical switches through the NSX Manager API.
+Some of the key points of this integration are:

+-  NSX Manager is automatically detected from vCenter Server.
+-  Transport Zones are automatically discovered.
+-  Logical switches are created in the NSX Manager after a Virtual Network is created in OpenNebula.
+-  Link VM NICs to these logical switches through the OpenNebula GUI, both at deployment and run times.
+-  Import or remove existing logical switches.

-Please check the :ref:`Networking Chapter <nm>` to find out more about the networking support in vCenter infrastructures by OpenNebula.
+Please check the :ref:`vCenter Networking Setup <vcenter_networking_setup>` and :ref:`NSX Setup <nsx_setup>` to find out more about the networking support in vCenter infrastructures by OpenNebula.

 Authentication
 ================================================================================